 Income Share Agreements (ISAs) have emerged as a great way to help cover some of the costs of college.
 With an ISA, the student will pay back a percentage of their income for a set period of time after graduation.
-Unlike a traditional loan, there’s zero interest, and there are added protections to help in the case that the student loses their job or is making less than the Minimum Income Threshold.
+Unlike a traditional personal loan, there’s zero interest, and there are added benefits s to help in the case that the student loses their job or is making less than the Minimum Income Threshold.

 Some schools, like Purdue University, help students set up ISAs as a form of student aid.
 Many agreements are capped at 10% or 15% of income, ensuring students can make their payments.
 Although not every school offers an ISA you can check out this list of some schools who do offer them.

 Be sure to research your options and, since ISA terms vary, make sure you know exactly how much you could be paying back.
 Income Share agreements can be more beneficial for certain career paths over others.

 9. Traditional Personal Loans

 Personal loans, for the most part, are borrowed as a last resort.
 These may be loans from banks or other lenders that are non-government.
 They tend to have higher interest rates than government loans and oftentimes won’t provide the same advantages.
 Credible is an excellent choice to compare private loan options because you can compare about 10 different lenders in 2 minutes and see what you qualify for.

 With private student loans you can borrow up to 100% of your cost of attendance which can include tuition, fees, room & board, and other college costs.
 Private student loans offer variable or fixed interest rates, and you can pay them while you’re in school or when you graduate.
 Each private loan has different terms, so if you’re approved, you should map out a repayment schedule to build and maintain good credit.